Elementary School Handbook

 Welcome Back LES Family!

-Dear Parents, Guardians and Students:
+Dear Parents, Guardians and Students

 Welcome back!
-We are excited to have our students and families return for a fun, safe and exciting 2023-24 school year at Liberty Elementary School.
-We have been planning and preparing for a high quality learning experience for all of our liberty students.
+We are excited to have our students and families return for a fun, safe and exciting 2024-25 school year at Liberty Elementary School.
+We have been planning and preparing for a high quality learning experience for all of our Liberty students.
 Teachers have been meeting all summer in collaborative groups to prepare the reading and math curriculums to be engaging and challenging for our students.
 We have also been planning how our school system will support each student’s individual social-emotional needs.
 It is most important that students feel safe, loved and understood every day when they come to school so they can best engage in their learning.
 Each day, students will have many opportunities to be inspired and empowered to be great now and in the future.
 It never escapes me that schools have an important obligation to support parents in raising children to become healthy adult-citizens who can care for themselves, take excellent care of their families and be leaders in our communities.
 Here at Liberty Elementary School, we believe every child has genius and the natural leadership qualities to learn, be inspired to think big and be empowered to set and achieve their own goals.

-negative impacts in our schools and communities.
+As we look back at the pandemic of 2020, we are still working through some of the negative impacts in our schools and communities.
 There is one major barrier to student success and wellness that Liberty Elementary School will prioritize this school year, student attendance.

 Our goal this year is to ensure that every student attends school regularly.